buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelSpaceBoundary.md

 The _IfcRelSpaceBoundary_ may have geometry attached.
 If geometry is not attached, the relationship between space and building element is handled only on a logical level.
 If geometry is attached, it is given within the local coordinate systems of the space.

-> NOTE&nbsp; The attributes _CurveOnRelatingElement_ at _IfcConnectionCurveGeometry_ or _SurfaceOnRelatingElement_ at _IfcConnectionSurfaceGeometry_ provide the geometry within the local coordinate system of the _IfcSpace_, whereas the attributes _CurveOnRelatedElement_ at _IfcConnectionCurveGeometry_ or _SurfaceOnRelatedElement_ at _IfcConnectionSurfaceGeometry_ provide the geometry within the local coordinate system of the subtype of _IfcElement_
+> NOTE  The attributes _CurveOnRelatingElement_ at _IfcConnectionCurveGeometry_ or _SurfaceOnRelatingElement_ at _IfcConnectionSurfaceGeometry_ provide the geometry within the local coordinate system of the _IfcSpace_, whereas the attributes _CurveOnRelatedElement_ at _IfcConnectionCurveGeometry_ or _SurfaceOnRelatedElement_ at _IfcConnectionSurfaceGeometry_ provide the geometry within the local coordinate system of the subtype of _IfcElement_

-> NOTE&nbsp; In most view definitions the connection geometry for the related _IfcElement_ is not provided.
+> NOTE  In most view definitions the connection geometry for the related _IfcElement_ is not provided.

 The geometric representation (through the _ConnectionGeometry_ attribute) is defined using either 2D curve geometry or 3D surface geometry for space boundaries.
 In most view definitions the 3D connection surface geometry is required.